Lunexa-Project/Lunexa/README.md

     cd lunexa
     ```

-* If you would like a specific [version/tag](https://github.com/lunexa-project//tags), do a git checkout for that version. eg. 'v0.18.1.2'.
+* If you would like a specific [version/tag](https://github.com/lunexa-project/lunexa/tags), do a git checkout for that version. eg. 'v0.18.1.2'.
 If you don't care about the version and just want binaries from master, skip this step:

     ```bash
-    git checkout ##version##
+    git checkout v0.18.1.2
     ```

 * If you are on a 64-bit system, run: